Prosecutor: Types of prosecutor

-The primary prosecutor in the jurisdiction is the Crown Prosecution Service (CPS) which is led by the Director of Public Prosecutions (DPP).
+The primary prosecutor in the jurisdiction is the Crown Prosecution Service (CPS), which is led by the Director of Public Prosecutions (DPP).
 The CPS prosecutes on behalf of the Crown and also takes forward prosecutions originating from police investigations.
-While the DPP must be a suitably qualified lawyer under s71 Courts and Legal Services Act 1990, the DPP does not take on cases themselves and instead plays an administrative and leadership role.
-In this way, while the DPP may be referred to as a 'prosecutor' the individual in the role would not take any cases to court.
-The DPP is appointed by the Attorney General and the Attorney General also has a supervisory authority as the 'sponsor' of the CPS, however, the CPS is an independent body and the Attorney General cannot direct particular prosecutions.
-Unlike in the United States of America and other jurisdictions, the Attorney General is not a prosecutor in England and Wales.
-Rather, the role is a political office of the chief legal advisor to the executive.
+While the DPP must be a suitably qualified lawyer under section 71 of the Courts and Legal Services Act 1990, the DPP does not take on cases themselves and instead plays an administrative and leadership role.
+In this way, while the DPP may be referred to as a prosecutor, the individual in the role would not take any cases to court.
+The DPP is appointed by His Majesty's Attorney General for England and Wales, and the Attorney General also has supervisory authority as the sponsor of the CPS; however, the CPS is an independent body and the Attorney General cannot direct particular prosecutions.
+Unlike in the United States and other jurisdictions, the Attorney General is not a prosecutor in England and Wales.
+Instead, the role is a political office of the chief legal advisor to the executive.

 Crown Prosecutors are lawyers who work for the CPS.
 They are responsible for researching, advising police investigations, preparing cases for trial and sometimes presenting the case at trial.
-These lawyers may also be referred to as 'prosecutors'.
-A number of other bodies have authority to bring prosecutions in England and Wales include the Serious Fraud Office (SFO), Service Prosecuting Authority and Financial Conduct Authority (FCA).
-These organisations and their legal representatives may be called 'prosecutors.'
-This is the same for any person, organisation or their representatives during a private prosecution.

-Finally, when cases are brought to trial a barrister, or solicitor with higher rights of audience, may present the case before a magistrate, judge or jury.
-In these instances, referring to the 'prosecutor' would refer to the lawyer conducting the case during trial.
+These lawyers may also be referred to as prosecutors.
+A number of other bodies have authority to bring prosecutions in England and Wales, including the Serious Fraud Office (SFO), Service Prosecuting Authority (SPA), and Financial Conduct Authority (FCA).
+These organisations and their legal representatives may be called prosecutors.
+This is the same for any person, organisation, or their representatives during a private prosecution.
+Finally, when cases are brought to trial, a barrister or solicitor with higher rights of audience may present the case before a magistrate or a judge (with or without a jury).
+In these instances, referring to the prosecutor would refer to the lawyer conducting the case during trial.
 In most serious offences, the CPS or other prosecuting authority will instruct a barrister to represent them.
-In the most serious cases this may be a King's Counsel, and barristers may work in teams with a leader directing 'juniors'.
-Unlike in the United States, these prosecuting barristers will work on a case-by-case basis and so may also engage in defence work - they will not be employed to solely undertake prosecution advocacy.
+In the most serious cases, this may be a King's Counsel, and barristers may work in teams with a leader directing juniors.
+Unlike in the United States, these prosecuting barristers will work on a case-by-case basis, and so may also engage in defence work; they will not be employed solely to undertake prosecution advocacy.